mlgordon/vpc/errors.md

 ## internal_server_error
 **Message**: None

-You might receive this error if the system is unable to provision your VSI, storage volume, or other resources.
-Try again in a few minutes.
+This error occurs when the service encounters an unexpected error.
+This problem may be temporary.
+Try the request again in a few minutes.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
-If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+If the problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## internal_solution
 **Message**: Please contact your administrator.

+If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## invalid_id_format
 **Message**: Bad ID format.
 Ensure format is correct.